 - demonstrate the capacity to sustain themselves.

 All projects should also demonstrate the potential to attract a broad, general, nonspecialist audience, either online or in person at venues such as museums, libraries or other cultural institutions.
-Applicants may choose to identify particular communities and groups, including students, to whom a project may have particular appeal.
+Applicants may also choose to identify particular communities and groups, including students, to whom a project may have particular appeal.